TechEarl

 A dry run, then the real thing

-Run it without --live first.
+That before-and-after is the whole reason the next two screenshots are worth comparing.
+Run the command without --live first.
 Every time.
 The output shows exactly which rows would move and what they would move to, and writes nothing:

 A terminal running the te-batch update_meta command as a dry run, listing six rows whose currency value would change from GBP to USD, ending with a count of 6 would-change and 4997 already matched, and a prompt to re-run with --live